CI-Problem-Visualizer/JenkinsEC2/README.md

 ## Setting things up

 Your environment needs to have some tools.
-You can verify that you have them by running `check_dependencies.sh`.
+You can verify that you have them by running `./check_dependencies.sh`.
 It will say "All good." if your environment has everything that's needed.

 ### Manual steps